alissa-huskey/python-class/docs/exercises/adventure.md

 #### E. In `main()`

+In this section we'll quit the game if player health is out of health.

 1. `[ ]` At the very end of the `main()` function, check to make sure that the player still has health
 2. `[ ]` If not print something like `"Game over"` and call `quit()`